 Rory \r(o)-ry\ as a boys' name (also used less generally as girls' name Rory) is pronounced ROR-ee.
 It is of Irish and Gaelic origin, and the meaning of Rory is "red king".
 Anglicized form of the Gaelic name Ruaidhrí, Ruarí (Irish) or Ruairidh, Ruaraidh (Scottish).
 Also used as a nickname for Roderick.
 Literary: tales of Rory O'More, 16th-century rebel chief, are celebrated in Irish poetry.
 Rorik is a Scandinavian and Slavic form.

 Displayed below is an analysis of the usage of the boy name Rory and related names.
-Prominent variation forms of Rory (#416 last year) are Broderick (#973 last year), Rod, Roderick, Rodrick and Rodrigo (#488).
-These boy names were at the peak of their popularity during 1960-1969 and are now significantly less widespread, with the versions Rod, Roderick and Rodrick becoming less in vogue.
+Prominent variation forms of Rory (#416 last year) rated in the Top 1000 are Broderick (#973 last year), Rod, Roderick, Rodrick and Rodrigo (#488).
+These boy names were at the peak of their popularity during the years 1960-1969 (usage of 0.3703%) and are now significantly less widespread (usage 0.1872%, down 49.5%), with the versions Rod, Roderick and Rodrick becoming less in vogue.
 Rodrigo (#488) and Rory (#416) are two of the more chic birth names among these.
-(Top 1000 Baby Names Records, 2014)
+(2014 Birth Statistics)